Defining Dentistry: What is a cavity?

 At this point, the cavity may or may not be treated with only a filling.
 The nerve of the tooth can now become infected because it is exposed to decay.

-At this point, your emergency dentist might recommend a root canal to save the tooth if you have an infection or the nerve dies.
+At this point, your dentist might recommend a root canal to save the tooth if you have an infection or the nerve dies.

 I hope this helps you understand what a cavity really is.